 Scope and Objectives of Use Case Traffic density on the European rail networks is constantly increasing.
-This increases the complexity of rail traffic management in operations: timetables are constructed to maximize utilization of the network's capacity.
+This increases the complexity of rail traffic management in operations: timetables are constructed to utilize the network's capacity maximally.
 At the same time, new construction or maintenance of railway infrastructure must be planned and carried out efficiently.
 Scope In railway operations, the already densely planned schedules are disturbed by unexpected events, such as delays, infrastructure defects, or short-term maintenance.
-The execution of the planned timetable can only be achieved by acting on these events with frequent adaptation and re-scheduling of the planned train runs.
-Today, maintaining smoothly running operations requires that in operational centers, highly skilled personnel monitor the flow of traffic day and night, and quickly make re-scheduling decisions.
-Objective(s) The system's objective is to fully automate re-scheduling in railway operations to fulfill all offered services and minimize delays for the customer (passenger).
+The execution of the planned timetable can only be achieved by acting on these events by frequently adapting and re-scheduling the planned train runs.
+Already today, maintaining smoothly running operations requires that in operational centers, highly skilled personnel monitor the flow of traffic day and night and quickly make decisions about re-scheduling of trains.
+Objective(s) Aims to use AI-based methods to assist the human dispatcher in railway operations in re-scheduling train runs to fulfill all offered services and minimize delays for the customer (passenger).
 Deployment model Cloud services and on-premises.